christine-gk416/poems-around-galway/README.md

 6. This [W3 Schools article](https://www.w3schools.com/howto/howto_css_hero_image.asp) was used to add the background images

-7. I fixed an error with usng alt to describe a background image following the suggestions [here on StackOverflow](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute)
+7. I fixed an error with using alt to describe a background image following the suggestions [here on StackOverflow](https://stackoverflow.com/questions/4216035/css-background-image-alt-attribute)

 8. The hover CSS on the Homepage gallery images were added from this suggestion: filter: brightness(0.2); from [this StackOverflow question](https://stackoverflow.com/questions/21086385/how-to-make-in-css-an-overlay-over-an-image)